yves-ganza/fictional-portal/README.md

 # Vibing Portal

-In this project I'm creating a decentralized social network on Ethereum.
+In this project I'm creating a decentralized social platform on Ethereum.

-Still under construction...
+Users can register with a valid wallet address connected to the Rinkeby network Registered users can post and see what other registered users have posted on the platform